Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 With centralization, logs from development and testing environments are collected in the same place as production logs, making it easier for all to view and correlate data.

-Default dashboards may provide a starting point, but they are not designed to capture the unique characteristics of each system.
+Default dashboards may provide a starting point, but they are not designed to capture each system’s unique characteristics.

-Custom dashboards can help to highlight important metrics, provide insights into the performance of critical components, and help identify potential issues before they impact the system.
+Custom dashboards can highlight important metrics, provide insights into the performance of critical components, and identify potential issues before they impact the system.

 Custom dashboards can help identify and highlight important metrics specific to the system.
 Making it easier for IT teams to analyze and interpret data.